rosscg/crisis-data/README.md

 > $ pip install -r requirements.txt --no-cache-dir
 > ```

-Check if Hardcoded auto-coding line is still in views.py - from approx line 150 and remove (uncomment appropriate line beneath block).
+Check if Hardcoded auto-coding line is still in 'views.py' - from approx line 150 and remove (uncomment appropriate line beneath block).

-Set database name [dbname], username and password in homesite/settings.py, line ~91.
+Set database name [dbname], username and password in 'homesite/settings.py', line ~91.
 Default username is the system user name, default password is none.

-Re-name streamcollect/tokensSKELETON.py to tokens.py and add (at least) CONSUMER_KEY and CONSUMER_SECRET (generated from https://apps.twitter.com/).
+Re-name 'streamcollect/tokensSKELETON.py' to 'tokens.py' and add (at least) 'CONSUMER_KEY' and 'CONSUMER_SECRET' (generated from https://apps.twitter.com/).

 Run Redis (from Redis Directory), Celery Worker and Celery Beat in separate terminal windows:
-Note: --concurrency=4 should be the number of cores in the system, can remove to default to this value, but need to update CONCURRENT_TASKS to the same value.
+Note: '--concurrency=4' should be the number of cores in the system, can remove to default to this value, but need to update 'CONCURRENT_TASKS' to the same value.

 > ```
 > $ redis-4.0.1/src/redis-server